gluon-lang/gluon/README.md

     let expr _ = binop ()
     in

+    // Gluon makes it possible to partially apply functions which we use here to scope all parser functions
-    let parse : String -> Result String Expr = parser.parse (expr () <* spaces)
+    // inside the `let parse` binding above. let parse : String -> Result String Expr = parser.parse (expr () <* spaces)
     parse